mahan-fcb/CGAN-Cmap-A-protein-contact-map-predictor/README.md

 # CGAN_Cmap

-This is the code and data for [CGAN-Cmap: protein contact map prediction using deep generative adversarial neural networks]() paper published in .
+This is the code and data for [CGAN-Cmap: protein contact map prediction using deep generative adversarial neural networks](https://www.biorxiv.org/content/10.1101/2022.07.26.501607v1) paper submitted in Briefings in Bioinformatics.

 ## Code Usage